vyos/vyos-documentation/docs/documentation.rst

 Limit all lines to a maximum of 80 characters.

-Except in ``.. code-block::`` because it will use  the html tag ``<pre>`` which have the save line format as in the rst file.
+Except in ``.. code-block::`` because it uses the html tag ``<pre>`` and renders the same line format from the source rst file.

 Autolinter
 ^^^^^^^^^^

-Each GitHub Pull request will automatically lint against the Address space and line length.
+Each GitHub Pull request is automatically linted to check the Address space and line length.

 Sometimes it is necessary to provide real IP Addresses like in the :ref:`examples`.
-For this please use the sphinx comment syntax ``.. stop_vyoslinter`` to stop the linter and ``.. start_vyoslinter`` to start.
+For this, please use the sphinx comment syntax ``.. stop_vyoslinter`` to stop the linter and ``.. start_vyoslinter`` to start.

 Custom Sphinx-doc Markup
 ^^^^^^^^^^^^^^^^^^^^^^^^

-When writing the documentation custom commands have been developed.
+Custom commands have been developed for writing the documentation.
 Please make yourself comfortable with those commands as this eases the way we render the documentation.

 cfgcmd
 """"""

-When documenting CLI commands use the ``.. cfgcmd::`` directive for all configuration mode commands.
+When documenting CLI commands, use the ``.. cfgcmd::`` directive for all configuration mode commands.
 An explanation of the described command should be added below this statement.
 Replace all variable contents with <value> or somthing similar.